Hemisphere-Project/HDmx/README.md

 This is a python program listening OSC on port 3000, and sending command to a DMX USB Interface.

-It has been tested on RaspberryPi (Raspbian) with the Enttec DMXUSB Pro interface, but it should run ok on any unix environnement as long as liblo (>=0.26) and python are available.
+It has been tested on RaspberryPi (Raspbian) with the Enttec DMXUSB Pro interface, but it should run ok on any unix environnement as long as liblo (>=0.26), python and standard ftdi sio module are available.
 It should also support any DMX USB Pro compatible hardware like DmxKing ultraDMX devices.

 Install